 by The Chocolate Dictionary

 To godivarise is to create or uncover links between chocolate and the Lady Godiva myth.
-The word dates back to 1926, when Godiva chocolatier was founded so that the legacy of this eleventh-century English noblewoman, famous for riding naked through the streets of Coventry, “might long be continued”.
-Since then, Godiva have so thoroughly colonised the meaning with their pralines, that whenever we see an image of Lady Godiva it is hard not to think of smooth, shiny, softly contoured pralines as well.
+The word dates back to 1926 when Godiva chocolatier was founded so that the legacy of this eleventh-century English noblewoman, famous for riding naked through the streets of Coventry, “might long be continued”.
+Since then, Godiva have so thoroughly colonised the meaning with their pralines, that whenever we see an image of Lady Godiva it is hard not to think of smooth, shiny, softly contoured chocolates.

 The bronze statue of Lady Godiva standing in Coventry’s city centre is an elegant but striking image of the city’s regeneration following the destruction of World War Two.
 But, by not being made of smooth milk chocolate filled with hazelnut cream, many believe the statue is not symbolic enough.
 Perhaps all statues of Lady Godiva should be made of chocolate?
 Some look as if they already are.
-The sculpture in the Maidstone Museum certainly does; as does the one in Coventry’s medieval Guildhall; and so does the little Belgian statuette sold at Christie’s in 2011.
+The sculpture in the Maidstone Museum certainly does.
+So does the one in Coventry’s medieval Guildhall, and the little Belgian statuette sold at Christie’s in 2011.

-Godiverisers have often speculated on whether, if she were alive today, Lady Godiva would apply her penchant for exhibitionism to the promotion of expensive pralines.
-Or would she, like nineteen-year-old Coventry model Nicola Wright, submit to being covered in chocolate as part of a body butter promotion?
+Godiverisers have often speculated as to whether, if she were alive today, Lady Godiva would involve herself in the promotion of expensive pralines.
+Would she, like nineteen-year-old Coventry model Nicola Wright, submit to being covered in chocolate as part of a body butter promotion?